SBCURLEY/myproject/README.md

 ## 4. About Author
 - Sharon Curley

     My role is a Business Systems Analyst for [Meissner Corporation](https://www.meissner.com/) - a manufacturing company in Castlebar, Co.
 Mayo.
 The systems I am supporting currently are Microsoft Dynamics 365 (ERP) for all Meissner entities (Ireland, US, Switzerland, Germany & Italy).
 I initially started out in functional areas like Customer Service & Supply Chain as I was lucky to be one of the first crew members on board in this company in 2020.
 I have moved into the IT Dept since March last year.
 I have a background in SAP - projects & support, so was drawn back into this area when I saw the opportunity arise within Meissner.
-I have a keen interest in data as when I was a functional user that was the most frustrating part of my role - trying to get meaningful data from the systems we use.
+I have a keen interest in data as when I was a functional user that was the most challenging part of my role - trying to get meaningful data from the systems we use.
 I have used excel to an advanced level and started with Power BI.
-I see a lot of opportunities within Meissner to develop in the Data area.
-I am hoping I will have the skills to do so someday.
+I see a lot of opportunities within Meissner to develop in the Data field.
+I am hoping I will have the skills to do so.

 ![Meissner](https://www.meissner.com/wp-content/uploads/castlebar-brief-pdf-image.jpg)